What does the TDSR do?

 Be prepared for the gruesome paperworkThe introduction of the TDSR also introduced a lot of grueling paperwork for the home loan application process.
 You will be required to submit all of your financial statements to the financial institution that you are applying for a loan, and when we said all, we meant all statements.From credit card statements, student loans, vehicle loans, subscriptions, and even personal loans are required to be submitted.
 If you have variable income, you will also be required to submit proof of it, like invoices from clients, proof of rent collection, proof of commissions, etc.All of this combined can result in lengthy paperwork that you will have to confront before you can take out a home loan.

 Are you looking for a licensed money lender in Singapore for your home loan or other expenses?
 We got just the one for you.
-Raffles Credit is a money lender that you can depend on when it comes to personal loans.
-If you cannot physically visit their office at Raffles Place, you can click here to visit their website for more information.
+Raffles Credit is a money lender that you can depend on when it comes to the best personal loans.
+If you cannot physically visit their office at Raffles Place, you can also visit their website for more information.

 Alternatively, you can contact them at their phone number, at 6235 1788.
 You can also contact them via email at [email protected]